Mercedes-Benz W18

-Several different models with names incorporating the number “290” were produced by Mercedes-Benz during the 1930s, so that for the avoidance of ambiguity the car is frequently identified using the manufacturer's Works Number as the Mercedes-Benz W18.
+Several different models with names incorporating the number "290" were produced by Mercedes-Benz during the 1930s (and later), so to avoid ambiguity the car is frequently identified by the manufacturer's model code, "W18".

 Engine and running gear

 The six-cylinder 2,867 cc side-valve engine produced a maximum output of 60 PS at 3,200 rpm.
 In 1935 the compression ratio was increased along with maximum power which was now given as 68 PS.
 Power was delivered to the rear wheels via a four-speed manual transmission with synchromesh on the top two ratios.
-On standard-bodied cars, the 1:1 ratio was achieved with third gear, leaving the fourth ratio as an “overdrive” ratio.
+On standard-bodied cars, the 1:1 ratio was achieved with third gear, leaving the fourth ratio as an overdrive ratio.
 The rear wheels were attached to a swing axle while at the front a lateral leaf spring was complemented by a pair of coil springs.
 The footbrake applied stopping power to all four wheels via a hydraulic control mechanism.

-Mercedes-Benz Typ 290 (short chassis) 1933–1937
+Short chassis (1933–1937)

 The shorter cars sat on a 2880 mm wheelbase.
 The bodies closely resembled those fitted on the Typ 200 (W21) models of the same period, although the bodies fitted on the Typ 290s were actually a little larger.
-A car fitted with the least expensive of the standard W18 bodies, which was a 4-seat six-light “Limousine” (sedan/saloon), was listed by the manufacturer at 7,950 Marks.
-A four-door Torpedo-bodied 4-door “Tourenwagen” was priced at 9,500 Marks, and there were also, from the start, no fewer than three different standard cabriolet bodies with two or four doors and between two and four seats, designated as the “Cabriolet B”, the “Cabriolet C” and the “Cabriolet D”.
-In 1936 these were joined by a fourth, more sporting, “Cabriolet A” which was 190 mm lower than the other standard-bodied cars.
+A car fitted with the least expensive of the standard W18 bodies, which was a four-seat, six-light Limousine (saloon), was listed by the manufacturer at 7,950 Marks.
+A four-door Torpedo-bodied 4-door Tourenwagen was priced at 9,500 Marks, and there were also, from the start, no fewer than three different standard cabriolet bodies with two or four doors and between two and four seats, designated Cabriolet B, Cabriolet C, and Cabriolet D. In 1936 these were joined by the fourth, more sporting Cabriolet A, which was 190 mm lower than the other standard-bodied cars.

 The manufacturer also made the W18 available in bare chassis form for customers preferring to specify a bespoke body from an independent coachbuilder.
 In addition a significant number of quasi-Jeep military Kübelwagen were produced based on the same chassis and mechanical components.